Kurst/R2RMapper/README.md

 R2RMapper
 =========

 R2RMapper is a small tool for mapping information in traditional databases to RDF storage.
+Currently under development.